GeekPress/WP-Rocket-Reseller-PHP/README.md

-# Reseller API for WP Rocket reseller program
+# API for WP Rocket Reseller Program

 WP Rocket is a WordPress premium caching plugin that provides both lightning speed for your website and easy set up for you.